Ecclesiastical history of the Catholic Church: Spain

 The ecclesiastical history of Spain inspired two major works, one by Villanueva (Viage literario a las iglesias de España, Madrid, 1803–21; 1850–2), the other by de la Fuente (Historia ecclesiastica de España, 2nd ed., 2 vols., Madrid, 1873–5).
 In the field of general history, only Amat's Historia ecclesiastica o tratado de la Iglesia de Jesu Christo (12 vols., Madrid, 1793–1803, 2nd ed.
 1807) appeared—not a very thorough work.
 Juan Manuel de Berriozobal wrote Historia de la Iglesia en sus primos siglos (4 vols., Madrid, 1867).
 The Dominican Francisco Rivaz y Madrazo published a manual (Curso de historia ecclesiastica, 3 vols., 3rd ed., Madrid, 1905).

 Netherlands

 The first scientific Catholic manual of church history in Dutch was written by Albers (Handboek der algemeene Kerkgeschiedenis, 2 vols., Nijmegen, 1905–7; 2nd ed., 1908).

 England

 Special ecclesiastical history can point to a multitude of English works.

 Scotland

 A brief Catholic general account of the history of the Church in Scotland is that of T. Walsh, History of the Catholic Church in Scotland (1876).
-That of Alphons Bellesheim has a full bibliography, translated into English by Dom Hunter-Blair, History of the Catholic Church in Scotland (4 vols., London, 1887, sqq.).
+That of Alphons Bellesheim has a full bibliography, translated into English by Hunter-Blair, History of the Catholic Church in Scotland (4 vols., London, 1887, sqq.).
 A non-Catholic work is Calderwood's History of the Kirk (8 vols., Edinburgh, 1842).